trifectatechfoundation/trifectatech-website/content/initiatives/workplans/codegen.md

 - Research the performance challenges in key projects (e.g. Servo, RfL, serde, NVMe driver, c2rust, rav1d, ripgrep)
 - Talk to expert rust project members to document direction and bottlenecks of improving the backend
-- TODO Find, using c2rust experiments, examples in key projects where the backend optimizes poorly
-- TODO Document examples in key projects where the backend optimizes poorly
+- Use c2rust to find small code samples where clang generates better assembly than rustc for (effectively) equivalent input
+- Document current cases where rustc generates suboptimal code (or fix the issues, if these straightforward)

 Timeline: Jan 2025 - Mar 2025 / Effort: 6 person-weeks

 ### Milestone 3: Experiments for improved codegen

-The documented projects identified in Milestone 2 are cases where the compiler backend could be generating substantially better code but isn't.
+The documented projects identified in Milestone 2 are cases where the compiler backend could be generating substantially better code.
 In this milestone we will run experiments to find improvements for code generation for those cases.
-TODO Expected areas of work are MIR to MIR optimizations, missing annotations for LLVM, ..., ...

-- TODO define, run, benchmark experiments
-- TODO diagnose problems, e.g. for LLVM, and submit issues
+Our effort will mostly focus on MIR to MIR optimizations and providing more (accurate) information to LLVM.

+- file LLVM issues if the issue is really an LLVM one (we suspect that LLVM overfits on clang output today)
-- TODO create documentation on possible improvements that are blocked by ...
+- document improvements that are blocked on open questions in rustc
-- TODO submit patches for low-hanging fruit improvements
+- submit PRs for rustc issues that can be fixed without (much) coordination

 Timeline: Apr 2025 - Jun 2025 / Effort: 8 person-weeks

 ## Phase 2

 The work of Phase 1 will inform the next steps for this effort.
 We expect phase 2 will focus on high-reward improvements that require a larger, coordinated effort and collaboration.